thedevdojo/wave-website/content/docs/features/plugins.md

 ### Installing Plugins

-To install a Wave plugin you'll need to move the plugin folder to the `resources/plugins` folder.
-For example, if you are installing the `discussions` plugin, you would move that folder to `resources/plugins/discussions`.
-After moving the plugin folder, you can then visit the admin plugin section at `/admin/plugins`.
+To install a Wave plugin, place the plugin folder inside the `resources/plugins` directory.
+For example, if you’re installing the **discussions** plugin, move its folder to `resources/plugins/discussions`.
+Once the folder is in place, navigate to the admin plugin section at /admin/plugins.

-Here you'll see a list of available plugins.
-To activate a plugin, simply click the `Activate` button under the plugin you wish to activate.
+here, you’ll see a list of available plugins.
+To activate one, simply click the **Activate** button under the plugin you would like to install.

 <img src="https://cdn.devdojo.com/images/october2024/install-plugin.jpeg" class="w-full rounded-md" />

 ### How Plugins Work

-Plugins are located in the `resources/plugins` folder.
-Inside this folder, you’ll also find an `installed.json` file, this keeps track of the installed plugins.
+Plugins are stored in the `resources/plugins` directory.
+Within this folder, you'll also find an installed.json file, this keeps track of the installed plugins.
 It contains an array of plugin names.
 For instance, if the `discussions` plugin is installed, the `installed.json` file would look like this:

 ```json
 [